fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p><a href="https://aws.amazon.com/datasync/"><b>DataSync</b> </a>:</p>
 <ul>
-  <li>Great for online data transfers to simplify, automate, and accelerate copying large amounts of data between on-premises storage, edge locations, other clouds, and AWS Storage services.
-However it is not designed as a hybrid storage service (Storage Gateway is)</li>
+  <li>Great for online data transfers to simplify, automate, and accelerate copying large amounts of data <u>between on-premises storage</u>, edge locations, other clouds, and AWS Storage services.
+However it is not designed as a hybrid storage service (Storage Gateway is).
+Also, it's not available to access to third party data (for that use <a href="https://aws.amazon.com/data-exchange/"><u>AWS Data Exchange</u></a>)</li>
   <li>Agent-based solution for migrating on-premises storage to AWS.</li>
   <li>Agent for self-managed locations</li>
   <li>The agent is not necessary when transferring data betwen AWS storage in the same AWS account</li>